bemozi/bemozi.github.io/README.md

 Visit [Statim](https://bemozi.github.io) Homepage for more details at [https://bemozi.github.io](https://bemozi.github.io).

-## Development Status
+## Development Status & Data Safety

-This version is currently under active development.
+The current version is under active development and may contain bugs or unexpected behavior; therefore, it is provided **"as-is"** without any warranty, express or implied. (see the [LICENSE](https://github.com/bemozi/bemozi.github.io/blob/main/LICENSE) file for full details).

-> [!WARNING]\ Disclaimer
+> [!WARNING]
-> The current version may contain bugs and unexpected behavior, and **data backups are mandatory** when working with sensitive information.
+> **Data backups are mandatory** when working with sensitive information.

 ## Contributing & Support